Hurricane Flora: Meteorological history

-However, a KLM jet airliner en route to Paramaribo, Suriname, encountered disturbed weather east of the Lesser Antilles on September 28, prompting the Weather Bureau office in San Juan, Puerto Rico, to request special weather observations from ships in the area the next day and schedule a aerial reconnaissance mission into the storm for September 30.
+However, a KLM jet airliner en route to Paramaribo, Suriname, encountered disturbed weather east of the Lesser Antilles on September 28, prompting the Weather Bureau office in San Juan, Puerto Rico, to request special weather observations from ships in the area the next day and schedule an aerial reconnaissance mission into the storm for September 30.
 Retrospective analyses of Flora indicate that it reached tropical storm intensity on September 29.
 Delayed ship reports documented gale-force winds and low pressures in the vicinity of Flora between September 29–30.
 Flora reached hurricane intensity east of the Lesser Antilles by 00:00 UTC on September 30.

 Aircraft hurricane reconnaissance first intercepted the center of Flora around 120 mi east of Trinidad at 14:07 UTC on September 30, finding a well-defined eye surrounded by an eyewall spanning 8 mi across within the compact hurricane.
 The flight also assessed winds exceeding the hurricane-force threshold and a central air pressure of 994 mbar (hPa; 29.35 inHg).
 A summary of the 1963 Atlantic hurricane season authored by Weather Bureau staff and published in the Monthly Weather Review described the mission's observations as "[indicating] that hurricane Flora was the most concentrated and best organized tropical cyclone of the past two years."
 Hurricane Flora rapidly intensified as it traversed the Windward Islands throughout September 30.
 The center of the hurricane made landfall on Tobago at around 18:00 UTC that day.
 A minimum air pressure of 974 mbar (hPa; 28.76 inHg) was registered at Crown Point, Tobago, which when reconciled with Flora's size, location, and forward speed suggested maximum sustained winds of around 105 mph (165 km/h).
 The center of Flora passed roughly 30 mi south of Grenada about three hours later as the hurricane entered the southeastern Caribbean Sea.